 : FUNDAMENTAL PRINCIPLES OF NUTRITION

-The fundamental principles of human nutrition serve as a component of self-care and effective client communication.
+This course serves as a component of self-care and effective client communication.
 Students examine functions in the body and food sources of various micro- and macronutrients as well as energy balance and the role of nutrition in disease states.
 An analysis of individual food intake and exploration of the rationale behind specific food choices is included.

 : ANATOMY & PHYSIOLOGY 1

 The first in a two-part sequence of courses introduces students to the organization of the body on a chemical, cellular, tissue and system level.
-Integrating structures (anatomy) and their function (physiology) is a focus of each course in this sequence with this course focusing the skeletal/articular, muscular and nervous systems in detail.
+Integrating structures (anatomy) and their function (physiology) is a focus of each course in this sequence with this course focusing the skeletal/articular, muscular, and nervous systems in detail.
 The laboratory portion of the course will include the opportunity to observe prosected human cadavers.